 How long is the course open?

-Once the last batch of runners has started, the 5K, 10K, Half presented by Miller Lite, and Healthy Hig Relay courses will be open for 4 hours.
+Once the last of the runners have started, the 5K will be open for 1 1/2 hours, the 10K will be open for 2 1/2 hours and the half presented by Miller Lite and Healthy Hig Relay courses will be open for 4 1/2 hours.

 ALL TIMES SUBJECT TO CHANGES.

 Yes, walkers are welcome as long as they are able to complete the course within the cutoff time.
-The Half Marathon will remain open and completely supported for 4 hours AFTER the last batch has started.
+1 1/2 hours after the last of the 5k runners begin, 2 1/2 hours after the last of the 10k runners begin and 4 1/2 hours after the Half Marathon runners begin.
+The course will remain open and completely supported for 4 1/2 hours AFTER the last of the runners have started.

 Will there be gear check available?

-Will there be pace leaders for the Half & Full?
+Will there be pace leaders for the Half Marathon?

 Can I change which corral I start in?